Please read through our FAQS or feel free to contact us via the Contact Page.

 When will the building work commence?

-The building work will commence once detailed planning consent for the site has been obtained with a targeted commencement date of 2021.
-Enabling works, to include demolition, is targeted to start in Summer / Autumn 2020.
+The building work will commence once detailed planning consent for the site has been obtained with a targeted commencement date of early 2022.
+Enabling works, to include demolition, is targeted to start in Winter 2021.